EN

 This webpage provides information on the proposed Official Plan policies that the City’s Planning Department has been developing and intends to bring forward to City Council for consideration.

-A second open house for the Urban Settlement Area boundary changes, and the Rural Estate Subdivision Framework are scheduled for April 1, between 5 to 7, at City Hall.
+A second open house for the Urban Settlement Area boundary changes was held on April 1, between 5 to 7, at City Hall.

 Open houses for remaining policies (LSAA, RLR, SMAR) will be scheduled shortly.